 - What other factors might impact their buying decisions?

 - Does my site content speak to my audience?

-Beginning to explore and understand the answers to these questions should lead the rest of your project.
+Beginning to explore and understand the answers to these questions should lead the rest of your project, especially by NZ Digital marketing.
 Start writing all of it down in order to gain a better understanding of your audience.
 This will also reveal keywords and phrases that will assist you in optimizing your site for search, as well as assuring that your site contains the information they are searching for.

 There are many tools available to gain insight into your audience demographics.
 Study your website’s analytics data to find out where your visitors originate, how they interact with your site, and other geographic data about them.
 Review your competitors’ sites and marketing trends to see how they attract and interact with their audience.
 There is a lot of useful information to be found here.